Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/working-with-templates.md

 # `page`

-> `page` gives access to data relating to the current page, this includes things like page url, path, breadcrumbs...
+> `page` gives access to data relating to the current page, which includes things like page url, path, breadcrumbs, and more.

 ---